New Mexico Considers Changes to Limit Recreational Cannabis Tourism

 The meeting was highlighted by the appearance of Katy Duhigg, a Democratic state Senator who also serves as a cannabis attorney in Albuquerque.
 Duhigg “brought up a series of issues she said she would like to see changed and offered specific suggestions,” according to the website.
 It was reported that she “took issue with a proposed requirement that cannabis manufactures prove they have access to water rights because manufacturing doesn’t necessarily use water the same way cultivation does.”

-“Requiring all manufacturers to prove water rights for their application, I think, is unreasonably burdensome, because it’s just not going to be a factor for a number of them,” Duhigg said, as quoted by NM Political Report.
+“Requiring all manufacturers to prove water rights for their application, I think, is unreasonably burdensome, because it’s just not going to be a factor for a number of them,” Duhigg said, as quoted by NM Political Report

-Lawmakers in New Mexico passed bill legalizing recreational pot use for adults during a special legislative session in the spring.
+Lawmakers in New Mexico passed a bill legalizing recreational pot use for adults during a special legislative session in the spring.
 The legislation was signed into law in April by Democratic Governor Michelle Lujan Grisham.
 This means big things for New Mexico, as for the first time ever, they will finally have a legal cannabis industry.

-Legislators had failed to pass a legalization bill during the regular 60-day session, prompting Grisham to call special session to get the proposal over the finish line.
+Legislators had failed to pass a legalization bill during the regular 60-day session, prompting Grisham to call a special session to get the proposal over the finish line.

 “The unique circumstances of the session, with public health safeguards in place, in my view, prevented the measures on my call from crossing the finish line,” Grisham said at the time.
 “While I applaud the Legislature and staff for their incredible perseverance and productivity during the 60-day in the face of these challenges, we must and we will forge ahead and finish the job on these initiatives together for the good of the people and future of our great state.”